#PulseVoices: John Boyega joins #EndSarsProtests, says Nigerian youth deserve good leadership

 Three years ago Nigeria’s police chief re-organised SARS after public condemnation about the violence that came with their operations.
 That change has done nothing for Nigerians and today many are still in danger.”

-Boyega’s involvement in the #BlackLivesMatter protest received international attention mid-2020.
-His tweets in support of the #EndSarsProtests has stirred excitement among his Nigerian fans.
+Boyega’s involvement in the #BlackLivesMatter protests received international attention mid-2020 and his tweets in support of the #EndSarsProtests has stirred excitement among his Nigerian fans who feel it will give the protest international exposure.